alibaba/bifrostui/packages/bui-core/src/List/index.en-US.md

 ### Divider

-The List component has dividers between items by default.
-You can customize divider properties using the `dividerProp` attribute.
+The list component has a default divider between items.
+You can pass divider component properties through the `dividerProp` attribute.
-You can also hide dividers using `hideDivider`.
+You can also hide the divider using `hideDivider`.

 ```tsx
 import { List, ListItem, ListItemContent, Stack } from '@bifrostui/react';